slack-samples/deno-github-functions/README.md

 Once running, click the
 [previously created Shortcut URL](#create-a-link-trigger) associated with the `(dev)` version of your app.
-This should begin your Workflow by opening a form to create a new GitHub issue!
+This should start a Workflow that opens a form used to create a new GitHub issue!

 To stop running locally, press `<CTRL> + C` to end the process.